Updated: Jan 28

 Caroline Pringle, Families and Professionals Advisor (Child Enquiries)

-Well, we are in another lockdown; some of your children may be attending school but this is possibly part time, and for some children schools are closed until after the February half term.
+Well, we are in another lockdown; some of your children may be attending school but this is possibly part time, and for some children schools are closed until 8 March (at date of writing).
 You are again faced with the prospect of helping your children keep on top of their education and this may be on-line, which has its own challenges!
 You will also want to balance this with keeping them healthy and fit and not stuck indoors.
 Perhaps you are endeavouring to work from home too.

 During the last lockdown I put together some information that you might want to revisit, on supporting children with Fragile X during lockdown, and using visual aids.